-7
+Figure 7.
+Input contents for different schemes

 Conclusion

-It is recommended to include simulcast and multi-layer VVC encoding methods and their software implementation in the next version of the technical report on a description of optimization of encoders and receiving systems for machine analysis of coded video content (JVET-AG2030).
+It is recommended to include simulcast and multi-layer VVC encoding methods in the next version of the technical report on a description of optimization of encoders and receiving systems for machine analysis of coded video content (JVET-AG2030).